mhelmich/carbon-copy/README.md

 * serves as abstraction to not deal with galaxy concepts directly
 * probably explain things on the example of a data block
 * after that mention a bunch of other data structures and we're good
+* right now the implicit design assumption is: one data structure is owned by exactly one node -- this can be changed however

 ### Catalog

 * is the directory of everything living in dist-bc
 * keeps track of all high-level data structures (tables, indexes, result sets, etc.)
+* keeps track of owners of these data structures and is responsible for making routing decisions

 ### Query Parsing

+* simple ANTLR parser that picks a SQL apart and feeds into dist-bc
 * do I really need to explain how SQL parsing works?

 ### Query Planning